estan/mjc/README.md

 3. Uncheck **Use default location** and pick the **mjc** folder as **Location**.
 4. Click **Next** and then **Finish**.

-It's important that the output folder for each source folder matches the Ant configuration.
+It's important that the **Output folder** for each source folder matches the Ant configuration.
 To accomplish this:

 1. In the project properties for the **mjc** project, under